-Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea) that develops after birth.
+Acquired tracheomalacia is a weakness and floppiness of the walls of the windpipe (trachea, or airway).
+It develops after birth.

 See also: Congenital tracheomalacia

-Acquired tracheomalacia is very uncommon.
-Rarely, babies, infants, and adults may develop the condition.
+Acquired tracheomalacia is very uncommon at any age.
 It occurs when normal cartilage in the wall of the windpipe begins to break down.

-- From pressure on the airway by large blood vessels
+- When large blood vessels put pressure on the airway

-- After having a breathing tube or tracheostomy for a long time
+- After having a breathing tube or trachea tube (tracheostomy) for a long time

-- Breathing problems that get worse with coughing, crying, or upper respiratory infections
+- Breathing problems that get worse with coughing, crying, or upper respiratory infections, such as a cold

-- Breathing noises that may change with position and improve during sleep
+- Breathing noises that may change when body position changes, and improve during sleep

 - High-pitched breathing